kristofferlind/1dv408-laborationer/PHPProjise/docs/test_cases.md

  - [x] Request any section sends user to login if not authed

 ##Setup
-- [ ] Automatic setup of database if nonexistant
+- [ ] Automatic setup of database if nonexistant - Skip?

 ##UI
  - [x] Description fields should be textarea